TheCountt/Terraform-module/README.md

 variable "template_az" {}
 ```
+Run command `terraform init` and `terraform plan`.( If there are problems with your code, there will be an error message here first)

 **Note**: Though it is commented out in the terraform code, we need to create user data scripts that will install the packages we want on the servers that will be spun up by autosccaling resource.

 ### Module EFS